Section Image

 Athletic facilities and recreation space at Ellis Park

 Ellis Park is the community’s space for sports and outdoor activity.
 It’s just a block from Lane Street, along the River Raisin, which meanders through the village.
-The park has ball fields, a basketball court, volleyball court and a playground.
-It also has extracurricular spaces, like shuffleboard courts and a fenced dog park.
-There’s also plenty of lawn space to enjoy, and a kayak launch on the river.
+The park has ball fields, a basketball court, a volleyball court and a playground.
+It also has shuffleboard courts and a fenced dog park.
+There’s plenty of lawn space to enjoy, and a kayak launch on the river.
 Up-and-coming sluggers play their weekend games at Blissfield Little League Park on the south end of town.

 Commute to Adrian or Toledo